Many people want to start a clothing line or clothing brand. After all, how difficult could it be?

 If your lookbook resonates with a visitor, chances are good that they’ll purchase your items – or, at least, they’ll wish they could.

 You may also want to incorporate an online store into your website.
-Check out Section 7 – Create a Sales Plan (below) for more information about selling online.
+Check out Section 7 – Create a Sales Plan (below) for more information about selling online using an ecommerce platform.

-Finally, a strong website design will lend credibility and legitimacy to your business.
-To learn more about great website design, check out Grow Your Small Business With These 7 Website Design Best Practices and 7 Modern Web Design Trends for 2019.
+Finally, strong website design will lend credibility and legitimacy to your business.
+To learn more about great website design, check out Grow Your Small Business With These 7 Website Design Best Practices and 8 Biggest Web Design Trends of 2020.

 Yes, starting a clothing line is a business.